shabble/irssi-aspell/README.md

 You'll probably need to get and configure aspell with your chosen language dictionary as well.
 The internets will tell you how.

+## Usage

+* `/script load aspell.pl` after putting it in `~/.irssi/scripts/`.
+* Bind a key to /spellcheck, something like:
+* `/bind meta-d /spellcheck`
+* Type something (badly).
+* Hit Meta-d
+* select from the numerical options at the top of the screen, or space to skip to the next word.
+Any other key cancels.

 ## Authors

 Original by IsaacG (`yitz_@#irssi/Freenode`), Modifications by